amber-smalltalk/amber-documentation/overview/1-installing-amber.md

 Amber.
 Unlike npm, Bower components are meant to be used inside the web browser.

+If not already present, Bower is installed using npm: `npm install -g bower`, on some OSes (Linux, FreeBSD) `sudo npm install -g bower`.

+In the root directory of the project,
+Amber bower component can be installed either by

 ```sh
 bower install amber --save
 ```

-or by adding in the root of the project a `bower.json` file like the
+or by adding a `bower.json` file like the following:
- following:

 {% highlight json %}
 {